 The following are possible destinations, view term calendars for specifics.

 We will explore Ravenna, a remarkable city, home to at least eight UNESCO world heritage monuments and astounding examples of mosaic, painting, sculpture, and architecture.
-The city also hosts the tomb of Dante Alighieri, father of the Italian language and poet of the Divine Comedy.
-We will continue our tour in Rimini, a lively city on the Adriatic Sea also famous for its Roman tradition, beaches, film director Fellini's cinematic locations, sports, spas, amusement parks, and its delicious Piadina Romagnola, a sort of flat bread, usually filled with cheese, vegetables, and/or meat.
+The city also hosts the tomb of Dante Alighieri, father of the Italian language and poem of the Divine Comedy.
+We will continue our tour in Rimini, a lively city on the Adriatic Sea also famous for its Roman tradition, beaches, film director Fellini's cinematic locations, sports, spas, amusement parks, and its delicious Piadina Romagnola, a sort of flat bread, usually filled with cheese, vegetables, or meat.

 The Republic of San Marino is an independent microstate that lies in the heart of Italy between Marche and Emilia Romagna regions.
 It claims to be the most ancient European Republic, a symbol of good diplomacy, hospitality, peace and freedom, all qualities that allowed the small enclave to maintain its liberty and independence across the centuries.
 Enjoy the beautiful view of the Romagna coast from the tower.
 And don’t forget to go shopping in the narrow fancy streets full of shops and boutiques where everything is a bargain!